DeepLabCut/DeepLabCut/README.md

 ## News (and in the news):

+- May 2021: DeepLabCut hit 200,000 downloads!
+Also, Our preprint on 2.2, multi-animal DeepLabCut is released!

 - Jan 2021: [Pretraining boosts out-of-domain robustness for pose estimation](https://openaccess.thecvf.com/content/WACV2021/html/Mathis_Pretraining_Boosts_Out-of-Domain_Robustness_for_Pose_Estimation_WACV_2021_paper.html) published in the IEEE Winter Conference on Applications of Computer Vision.
 We also added EfficientNet backbones to DeepLabCut, those are best trained with cosine decay (see paper).
 To use them, just pass "`efficientnet-b0`" to "`efficientnet-b6`" when creating the trainingset!
 - Dec 2020: We released a real-time package that allows for online pose estimation and real-time feedback.
 See [DLClive.deeplabcut.org](http://DLClive.deeplabcut.org).
 - 5/22 2020: We released 2.2beta5.
 This beta release has some of the features of DeepLabCut 2.2, whose major goal is to integrate multi-animal pose estimation to DeepLabCut.